 You can take a guided tour, or just wander around the grounds.

-81. Take a weekend road trip to Seattle’s Magic in the Market
+77. Take a weekend road trip to Seattle’s Magic in the Market

 Once a year, Magic in the Market comes to Pike Place Market, for only one day usually towards the end of November.
-This year it’s on November 24th and takes place between 11am-5.30pm.
-There’s live music, cookie decorating, holiday treats and more.
-It’s definitely worth the road trip!
+This year it’s on November 26th and takes place between 11 am-5.30 pm.

-82. Take a skiing road trip in BC
+78. Take a skiing road trip in BC

 BC has so many ski resorts.
-Of course there are our three local mountains in Vancouver, then Whistler further north but have you ventured east?
+Of course, there are our three local mountains in Vancouver, then Whistler further north but have you ventured east?
 That’s where the snow gets really good.

 Last year we did our own little skiing road trip to Revelstoke and SilverStar but that’s just scratching the surface of all the skiing there is to do out that way.
 Why not plan your own skiing road trip this year on BC’s powder highway?